hertze/FinishingTouches/README.md

 			];

 Copy the first value directly from the Action palette.
 The easiest way to get the second value is to select the actions folder, click on the hamburger menu of the actions palette, choose "Save" and copy the filename with the .atn ending.

-The script recognizes three keywords, set in Lightroom or in Bridge:

-1. **bw** -- this is a black and white image
-2. **poserframes** -- the script Poser Frames should be run
-3. **isohigh** -- this is an higher iso image, useful when adding heavier grain